 The GPIO boot mode OTP bits can be programmed by adding

 1 to select the low bank (22-26) or

-To set the boot mode option, just add 'program_gpio_bootmode=n' where n is 1 or 2 as above, into config.txt.
-Boot the device, then power cycle the device (reboot will not work).
+2 to select the high bank (39-43).
+Once added, boot the device, then power-cycle it (rebooting is not sufficient).
 You should expect it to no longer boot (all boot modes will be disabled by default).
 Apply a pull-up to the required pin to enable the required boot mode.
+After programming, the